Hadiiraza/Data-Analyst-Portfolio-Projects-/README.md

 # Hadi's Data Analytics Portfolio

 ## 🚀 About Me
 Hadi, a motivated Data Analyst by the belief that data can be used to make better decisions.
-I wants to be able to make it easier for people to understand code and use data efficiently.
+I want to be able to make it easier for people to understand data and use it efficiently.
 I believe in the power of data and impact it can create on human lives.
 I primarily use Python, but also has experience with PostgreSql and Excel.
 I have a Sciences background and hold a Bachlors of Science (B.S.) degree in Physics.

 This is a repository that I have created to showcase skills, share projects and track my progress in Data Analytics related topics.